chryzsh/DarthSidious/password-cracking.md

 #### Generating your own wordlists
 Sometimes a wordlist from the internet just doesn't cut it so you have to make your own.
 There are two scenarios where I have needed to make my own lists.
     1. I need a non-english language wordlist
     2. I need a keyboard walking wordlist
-3. I need a target wordlist
+    3. I need a targeted wordlist

 ##### Non-english wordlist